Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 District Six Museum

-A tough but essential visit.
-The District Six Museum is one of Cape Town's most important places for understanding the impact of apartheid on everyday life.
+A difficult but essential visit.
+The District Six Museum is one of Cape Town’s most important places for understanding the impact of apartheid on everyday life.
 Even if you’ve already visited the Apartheid Museum in Johannesburg, the District Six Museum in Cape Town is still worth a visit.

-The exhibitions bring together photos, testimonies, personal objects, and maps that keep alive the memories of those who lived there, highlighting both the cultural richness of the neighborhood and the violence of forced removal.
+The exhibitions bring together photos, testimonies, personal objects, and maps that keep alive the memories of those who lived there, capturing both the cultural richness of the neighborhood and the violence of forced removal.

 Here is the official website of the District Six Museum, which also notes that advance tickets can be purchased online through this website.